awsdocs/aws-cost-management-user-guide/doc_source/ce-ris.md

 Cost Explorer breaks down your reservations and savings by service and lists your potential savings: that is, the costs of On\-Demand usage compared to what that usage could cost you with an RI\.

 To take advantage of your potential savings, see [Accessing Reserved Instance Recommendations](ri-recommendations.md)\.

+## Managing Your Reservation Expiration Alerts<a name="managing-ri-alerts"></a>

+You can track your reservations and their expiration in Cost Explorer\.
+Reservation expiration alerts enable you to receive email alerts 7, 30, or 60 days in advance before your reservation expiration date\.
+These notifications also alert you on the date of expiration and can be sent to up to 10 email recipients\.
+Reservation expiration alerts are supported for Amazon EC2, Amazon RDS, Amazon Redshift, Amazon ElastiCache, and Amazon Elasticsearch Service reservations\.

+**To turn on reservation expiration alerts**

+1. Sign in to the AWS Management Console and open the Billing and Cost Management console at [https://console\.aws\.amazon\.com/billing/home\#/](https://console.aws.amazon.com/billing/home)\.

+1. Navigate to the **Reservation summary** page\.

+1. In the **Reservation expiring** section, choose **Manage alerts** in the upper right corner\.

+1. Select the check boxes for when you want to receive your alerts\.

+1. Enter email addresses for who you want to notify\.
+You can add up to 10 emails\.

+1. Choose **Save**\.

+AWS begins monitoring your reservation portfolio and automatically sends alerts at your preference\.